qeda/qeda/README.md

 Examples
 ========

-Example below is written on CoffeeScript but one can use vanilla JavaScript.
+Examples below is written on CoffeeScript but one can use vanilla JavaScript.

 Generating KiCad library
 ------------------------